You must be open to change and be open to think in a different way. Realize that there are two ways not to know:

 Anyway, you will learn one way or another no matter.
 Experience will always teach you what you need to know.

-Example: two cognates in Brazilian Portuguese and American English.
+Two cognates in Brazilian Portuguese (BR-PT) and American English (US-EN).

 Are the above words true cognates or false cognates?

-Did you look in the dictionary to make sure?
+Did you look in the dictionary to make sure or did you accomplish other forms of research?

 The Trivium Method: